KyleKohlmeyer/sql_challenge/README.md

 This is my SQL challenge submission.
 All code in this repository is my own.
 ## Entity Relationship Diagram
 An Entity relationship diagram was created for the data provided using the quick database diagrams app: https://app.quickdatabasediagrams.com/
-The resulting diagram can be seen visually in the SQL ERD Image, and the code to create the schema can be found in the Schema.SQL file.
+The resulting diagram can be seen visually in the SQL ERD Image.
+## Table creation
+The schema was then imported from quickdatabasediagrams and slightly tweaked to create the tables found in the Schema.SQL file.
+The quotations on table and column names were removed, and the primary and foreign keys were declared in a more readable and efficient way.
+The data from the CSV files was then imported into these tables.
 ## Data analysis
-The ERD diagram was imported into Postgres SQL directly from the app.
-The formatting for the table creation was edited, and the data from the CSV files was imported.
-The data used can be found in the data folder here in this repository.
-The tables necessary for analysis were then created.
+The tables necessary for analysis were then created in Postgres SQL from the original tables above.
 The code can be found in the Analysis.SQL file.
+The data used can be found in the data folder.